elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

   <div>
   <div>
   <strong>Interview Response:</strong> The goal is to take a complex task and code it correctly and in a human-readable manner.
+</div><div>
+  <strong>Technical Response:</strong> The goal of coding style and application development is to create maintainable, efficient, and readable code, ensuring optimal functionality, collaboration, and ease of understanding for developers and users alike.
 </div>

 <div></div><br />